 - 3.4 SNC SI1 Further waves of the Covid-19 pandemic.
 The risk score has been reduced from 12 to 6 due to the changing environment rather than mitigation implementation, which remains in place.
 The One Team continues to monitor the national and local position, with a vaccination programme planned by Government for the deemed at risk in advance of winter.
 Incidents appear stable and low, without due effect on residents.
 Staff COVID related sickness is still occurring but at a manageable level.
 Structures remain in place to respond accordingly if necessary.
 This risk will now be de-escalated to the People and Communities Directorate Risk Register to continue to be managed. - 3.5 SNC M11 Capability and capacity of the organisation.
-The respective has increased from 12 to 16 to reflect the changing likelihood store due to the current environment.
+The risk score has increased from 12 to 16 to reflect the changing likelihood score due to the current environment.
 The increase is due to current market pressures and the retention and recruitment risk that this is bringing.
-Some areas of the organisation with high qualification/experience requirements are feeling that increased difficulty in recruitment/retention.
-Grow our own and apprentices to/Caper Grade strategy are unlikely to bear significant fruit until at least 20.3/24. - 3.6 SNC GE1 Membership and income levels of the leisure centres.
+Some areas of the organisation with high qualification/experience requirements are feeling this increased difficulty in recruitment/retention.
+Grow our own and apprenticeship/Career Grade strategy are unlikely to bear significant fruit until at least 2023/24. - 3.6 SNC GE1 Membership and income levels of the leisure centres.
 The risk score has increased from 12 to 16 due to the changing environment.
-The service continues to provide a range of incretive and narketing to encourage membership take up, which while ahead or the previous projections is showing signs of plateauing.
-The current is sues abound the increased cost of living could have a negative impact upon terms and p and usage levels as residents cut back on unnecessary expenditure, but it is too early to see any impacts.
-Also, the increase in utility costs, particularly electricity will have a negative impact upon expenditure currency projects, to be in the order of c£150K. - 3.7 Two risk will be rem ved from the risk register: - As above SNC 3.1 Further waves of the Covid-19 pandemic The risk sore has reduced and will be de-escalated to the People and Communities Divisionate Risk Register. - SNC AT ICT Infrastructure.
+The service continues to provide a range of incentives and marketing to encourage membership take up, which while ahead of the previous projections is showing signs of plateauing.
+The current issues around the increased cost of living could have a negative impact upon membership and usage levels as residents cut back on unnecessary expenditure, but it is too early to see any impacts.
+Also, the increase in utility costs, particularly electricity will have a negative impact upon expenditure currently projected to be in the order of c£150K. - 3.7 Two risks will be removed from the risk register: - As above SNC SI1 Further waves of the Covid-19 pandemic The risk score has reduced and will be de-escalated to the People and Communities Directorate Risk Register. - SNC A1 ICT Infrastructure.
 The risk is to be closed as the mitigating actions have all been completed.
 The risk score has reduced from 15 to 3 as new infrastructure is all in place and data transfer has been completed and we are now running on the new infrastructure.
 There is a maintenance contract in place to assist with any issues while consideration is given to longer term support provides resilience if any issues occur. - 3.8 Two new risks have been added to the risk register: - SNC SI4 Private and social housing stock to meet demand on the Council - SNC P2 Gypsy/Traveller site identification - 3.9 These risks are new to the organisation, therefore an update on mitigating actions will be brought forward to Cabinet in Quarter 2 Performance, Risk and Finance reports.